-On this basis we constructed several series of responses to identical questions on happiness in the same nation over time.
-We limited our analysis to series that covered a minimum of 10 years.
+On this basis, we constructed several series of responses to identical questions on happiness in the same nation over time.
+Since we focus on the long-term, we limited our analysis to series that covered a minimum of 10 years.
 We also limited the analysis to data gathered using probability samples.
 If the same question had been used in several surveys in the same year in the same country, we used the average response to that question.
 We did not require that a series involved more than two data points, though most series involve more.

-This resulted in 199 time-series for average happiness in 67 nations, which together gave 1531 data points.
-The data matrix is presented in appendix B.
+This resulted in 199 time-series for average happiness in 67 nations, which together gave 1,531 data points.
+The data matrix is presented in Appendix B. This database is about twice the size of the one used in the latest test of this aspect of the Easterlin Paradox by Stevenson and Wolfers (2008).